giadaorlando/Telerilevamento_2026_/Code_/Esame.md

 <img width="3325" height="1738" alt="water-13-03423-g001" src="https://github.com/user-attachments/assets/7d729490-abf7-492c-a317-48100c483144" />

-> Delimitazione Area Marina Protetta: Florida Keys National Marine Sanctuary.
-Immagine presa da: [Hurtado M, Burns RC, Andrew RG, Schwarzmann D, Moreira JC.
+> Boundary of the Marine Protected Area: Florida Keys National Marine Sanctuary.
+Image from: [Hurtado M, Burns RC, Andrew RG, Schwarzmann D, Moreira JC.
 User Satisfaction and Crowding at Florida Keys National Marine Sanctuary.
 Water.
 2021; 13(23):3423.](https://doi.org/10.3390/w13233423)

 ---

-## 1. Introduzione
+## 1. Introduction
-**MPAnalysisR** è un pacchetto open-source per R progettato per facilitare l'analisi degli indicatori ambientali derivati da satellite per le Aree Marine Protette (AMP).
+**MPAnalysisR** is an open-source R package designed to facilitate the analysis of satellite-derived environmental indicators for Marine Protected Areas (MPAs).

-Il pacchetto fornisce un flusso di lavoro (workflow) riproducibile per scaricare, pre-elaborare, analizzare e confrontare dataset oceanografici multi-temporali provenienti da diverse piattaforme satellitari.
+The package provides a reproducible workflow for downloading, preprocessing, analysing and comparing multi-temporal oceanographic datasets from different satellite missions.

-Sebbene sia stato sviluppato utilizzando il Florida Keys National Marine Sanctuary come caso di studio, il pacchetto è progettato per essere completamente riutilizzabile per qualsiasi Area Marina Protetta a livello mondiale.
+Although developed using the Florida Keys National Marine Sanctuary as a case study, the package is designed to be fully reusable for any Marine Protected Area worldwide.

-## 2. Obiettivo del progetto
+## 2. Objectives of the project

-I principali obiettivi del progetto sono:
+The main objectives of the project are:

--Sviluppare un pacchetto R per il monitoraggio basato su dati satellitari delle Aree Marine Protette.
++ Develop an R package for satellite-based monitoring of Marine Protected Areas.
--Fornire un flusso di lavoro (workflow) standardizzato per l'elaborazione dei dati oceanografici di telerilevamento.
++ Provide a standardized workflow for processing oceanographic remote sensing data.
--Confrontare le condizioni ambientali tra diversi periodi di osservazione.
++ Compare environmental conditions across different observation periods.
--Produrre mappe e output grafici.
++ Produce maps and graphical outputs.
--Creare una struttura (framework) modulare facilmente adattabile ad altri casi di studio
++ Create a modular framework easily adaptable to other case studies.